Saturday, December 29, 2012

 For busy merchants such as Benjamin Franklin and you, time is money.
 That’s why he composed the phrase for his Advice to a Young Tradesman, Written by an Old One.

-For your shoppers, time and money are psychologically different:
+For your shoppers, though, time and money can be psychologically different:

 • Consumers consider time more valuable than money when thinking how time is perishable.
 If you don’t use time now, it’s gone forever, but money not used now can be used later.
 In fact, if invested properly, the money gains in value.
 When you, as a retailer, establish this mindset in shoppers, they’re more impressed with appeals to saving time than saving money.